October 2, 2024 · 17 mins read

 6. Always track your fixed deposit account and stay informed if it is nearing its end or needs to be evaluated or reinvested.

-7. You should periodically assess your credit requirements, check if the card still meets all your requirements, see if it needs to be reassessed, and negotiate with the bank if necessary.
+7. You should periodically assess your credit requirements, check if the card is lifetime free FD credit card or still meets all your requirements, see if it needs to be reassessed, and negotiate with the bank if necessary.

 Read More:: What is the best CIBIL Score